A few years ago, the idea of a portable espresso maker seemed like an oxymoron.

 The main downside to the Nanopresso, is that shots are very small at only 8 grams.
 However, can buy an add-on that let’s you brew bigger shots.See more reviews

 7: Bialetti 06800 Express Moka Pot

 This is not technically a true espresso maker, however, most Italians use it at home, and they invented espresso.

 The flavor is still strong and potent, but usually a bit thinner than the standard espresso.
 But of course, this also depends on your brewing ratio.
-Just put in less water, if you want it strong.
+Just put in less water and more coffee, if you want it concentrated.

 A thing to keep in mind if you plan to travel with the Bialetti Stovetop Espresso Maker is that you need a stove or gas burner for this device to work.
 Some portable espresso makers just need access to boiling water, but this device will need sustained heat in order to work.